An International Interdisciplinary Conference on

 This conference will bring international scholars from various disciplines, service providers, community leaders, private practitioners, and community members to examine the various perspectives on fatherhood, family dynamics and relationships, men’s experiences with violence, and victimization.
 Discussions will also include legal and community support for men.

-PLEASE NOTE: The conference will be available either online or in-person.
+Note.
+Conference attendance is hybrid – online and in-person.
 Please let us know your preference upon registration.

-Dr. Denise Hines, Ph.D., is an Associate Professor in the Department of Social Work at George Mason University.
-Dr Hines’ expertise includes the causes, consequences, and prevention of family violence and sexual assault, with a particular focus on male victims of partner violence.
-Dr Hines’ work has been funded by the National Institute of Mental Health, the National Institute of Child Health and Human Development, Department of Justice, and the Department of Education, totaling over 4.1 million US dollars.
-Dr Hines has published over 70 peer-reviewed articles and two books on issues of family violence, one of which – Family Violence in the United States – was recently released in its third edition.
+Denise Hines is an Associate Professor at the Department of Social Work at George Mason University.
+Dr. Hines’ expertise includes the causes, consequences, and prevention of family violence and sexual assault, with a particular focus on male victims of partner violence.
+Dr. Hines’ work has been funded by the National Institute of Mental Health, the National Institute of Child Health and Human Development, Department of Justice, and the Department of Education, totaling over $4.1 million US dollars.
+Dr. Hines has published over 70 peer-reviewed articles and two books on issues of family violence, one of which – Family Violence in the United States – was recently released in a third edition.
 She has spoken about her work in front of various audiences, including scholarly audiences, state coalitions against domestic violence, the Massachusetts State legislature, the White House domestic policy staff, staff of the Senate Judiciary Committee, and Canadian Parliament.
-She and two of her colleagues are currently under contract with Routledge as editors of the upcoming book, Handbook of Men’s Victimisation in Intimate Relationships.
+She and two of her colleagues are currently contracted with Routledge as editors of the upcoming book, Handbook of Men’s Victimisation in Intimate Relationships.

-Dr. Coleman is a psychologist in private practice in the San Francisco Bay Area and a Senior Fellow with the Council on Contemporary Families.
-He is the co-editor, along with historian Stephanie Coontz, of seven online volumes entitled, Wisdom: News You Can Use, a compendium of noteworthy research on the contemporary family, gender, sexuality, poverty, and work-family issues.
+Joshua Coleman is a psychologist in private practice in the San Francisco Bay Area and a Senior Fellow with the Council on Contemporary Families.
+He is the co-editor, along with historian Stephanie Coontz, of seven online volumes, entitled, Wisdom: News You Can Use, a compendium of noteworthy research on the contemporary family, gender, sexuality, poverty, and work-family issues.

-Susan Burke, PhD, is an Associate Professor at the University of Northern British Columbia, BC.
+Susan Burke is an Associate Professor at the University of Northern British Columbia, BC.
 She was a front line child welfare social worker for 20 years before entering academia.
-Her areas of interest include kinship care; Indigenous children, families and communities; Indigenous education; and research by, with, and for Indigenous peoples.
+Her areas of interest include kinship care, Indigenous children, families and communities, Indigenous education, and research by, with, and for Indigenous peoples.

-Benjamin Roebuck, PhD, is a Professor in Victimology and Public Safety at Algonquin College, ON.
-He serves as the Research Chair for the Victimology Research Centre housed within the Office of Applied Research, Innovation, & Entrepreneurship (ARIE).
-Currently, Benjamin is an academic advisor to the Crime Prevention Ottawa (CPO) Youth Reference Group, and the External Advisory Council for the Sexual Misconduct Response Center with the Canadian Armed Forces and Department of National Defence.
+Benjamin Roebuck is a Professor in Victimology and Public Safety at Algonquin College, ON.
+He serves as the Research Chair for the Victimology Research Centre housed within the Office of Applied Research, Innovation, and Entrepreneurship (ARIE).
+Currently, he is an academic advisor to the Crime Prevention Ottawa (CPO) Youth Reference Group, and the External Advisory Council for the Sexual Misconduct Response Center with the Canadian Armed Forces and Department of National Defence.
 He is the principal investigator for a national SSHRC-funded study on victim services and vicarious resilience, and a SSHRC-funded study on COVID-19 and system responses to homelessness.